 Serbia is undoubtedly one of the most underrated countries in Europe.
 Home to numerous natural parks with unspoilt forests and impressive gorges, this landlocked Balkan country is the perfect European destination for outdoor enthusiasts and offbeat travellers.
-What’s more, Serbia is relatively cheap, while also being one of the least-visited countries in Europe.
+What’s more, Serbia is relatively cheap, while also being one of the least-touristy places in Europe.

-, you must head to the country’s western region, which is mostly covered by mountains and forests.
-I highly recommend basing yourself in Uzice, a city located in a valley surrounded by rugged hillsides.
+Tip: If you want to explore western Serbia, I highly recommend staying in Uzice, a city located in a valley surrounded by rugged hillsides.
 There are many day trips you can take from Uzice, but you might want to rent a car or get a taxi – the country’s bus service is very unreliable.

 1. Tara National Park